 A. Standard 100 of the ACPE Code of Professional Ethics states:

-“Any ACPE member may invoke an ethics review process when a member’s conduct, inside or outside their professional work, involves an alleged abuse of power or authority, involves an alleged felony, or is the subject of civil action or discipline in another forum when any of these impinge upon the ability of a member to function effectively and credibly as a CPE supervisor, chaplain or spiritual care provider.”
+“Any ACPE member may invoke an ethics review process when a member’s conduct, inside or outside their professional work, involves an alleged abuse of power or authority, involves an alleged felony, or is the subject of civil action or discipline in another forum when any of these impinge upon the ability of a member to function effectively and credibly as a CPE educator, chaplain or spiritual care provider.”
 (ACPE Standard 100)

 B. ACPE members who are aware of probable ethical violations by colleagues that are not threatening to the well-being of the member or others are encouraged to engage the member in discussion to clarify the behavior in question and correct it.
 If this intervention fails, or if an alleged violation appears to be a serious threat to the well-being of the member or others, members should consider filing a complaint.